 Studies have shown that devout meditators from Nepal.
 For example, had a higher pain tolerance and lower subjective pain reports when compared to others their age.
 Chronic pain patients who completed an eight-week mindfulness program were found to improve their pain symptoms and overall quality of life.
 Mindfulness training was also shown to improve lower back pain and fibromyalgia pain.

 In a 2016 study, researchers found that meditation, after a short training period.
 Reduced experimentally induced pain in a unique way and could be used in conjunction with other traditional pain relievers to enhance pain relief without additional side effects.

 7. Yoga: A Holistic Approach to Natural Ways to Ease Chronic Pain

 If you, like so many others, suffer from chronic low-back pain, you owe it to yourself to try yoga as it may help you to use fewer pain-relieving pills.
 This ancient form of exercise and stretching has been studied extensively for its pain-relieving capabilities and found to shine when it comes to the spine.

 This is good news because back pain is typically stubborn and resistant to many other types of pain relief.
-Researchers from Boston Medical Center created a yoga class designed specifically for those suffering from back pain—it consisted of gentle poses like cat-cow, triangle pose and child’s pose.
-They then had patients with chronic back pain go through the class every week for three months and then continue with more yoga sessions and at-home practice for nine more months.
+Researchers from Boston Medical Center created a yoga class designed specifically for those suffering from back pain.
+It consisted of gentle poses like cat-cow, triangle pose and child’s pose.
+They then had patients with chronic back pain go through the class every week for three months.
+Then continue with more yoga sessions and at-home practice for nine more months.